Contourite: Contourite sheets

-Contourite sheets are broad, low-relief features that extend through very large areas (i.e. ~1,000,000 km2) and are seen covering the abyssal plains or even plastered against the continental margins.
+Contourite sheets are broad, low-relief features that extend through very large areas (i.e., ~1,000,000 km2) and are seen covering the abyssal plains or even plastered against the continental margins.
 They are characteristic of very deep water.
-They have a relatively constant thickness of up to a few hundred meters with a slight thinning towards the continental margin.
+They have a relatively constant thickness of up to a few hundred metres with a slight thinning towards the continental margin.

-Sediment wave fields are a variety that is generally located near the rise to slope transition.
+Sediment wave fields are a variety that are generally located near the rise-to-slope transition.
 Seismic reflection profiles show that the sediment waves tend to migrate up-slope.

 Channel-related drifts

-Channel-related drifts form when deepwater bottom-currents are confined to a smaller cross sectional area of flow and therefore their velocity increases substantially.
+Channel-related drifts form when deepwater bottomcurrents are confined to a smaller cross-sectional area of flow, and therefore their velocity increases substantially.
 This can happen if the deepwater bottom-current is trapped within a deep channel or within a gateway that connects two basins.
-Due to the high velocities, it is common to see scours and erosional features as well as different types of deposits at the floor of the channel, the flanks, and the down-current exit of the channel.
+Due to the high velocities, it is common to see scours and erosional features, as well as different types of deposits at the floor of the channel, the flanks, and the down-current exit of the channel.

-Flank deposits are usually patchy and small (tens of km2), can be elongate and subparallel to flow direction and may have a sheeted or mounded geometry.
-At the down-current exit of the channel, flow velocity decreases dramatically and a cone-shaped contourite fan is formed which is much larger than the flank deposits, measuring about 100 km in radius and about 300 m in thickness.
-Channel floor deposits can be patchy and contain sand, gravel and mud clasts in the form of a channel lag.
+Flank deposits are usually patchy and small (tens of km2), can be elongate and subparallel to the flow direction, and may have a sheeted or mounded geometry.
+At the down-current exit of the channel, flow velocity decreases dramatically, and a cone-shaped contourite fan is formed, which is much larger than the flank deposits, measuring about 100 km in radius and about 300 m in thickness.
+Channel floor deposits can be patchy and contain sand, gravel, and mud clasts in the form of a channel lag.

 Confined drifts

 Confined drifts are contourite accumulations that occur within small basins.
-The basins in which they form tend to be tectonically active in order to allow for topographic confinement of the deposit.
+The basins in which they form tend to be tectonically active in order to allow for the topographic confinement of the deposit.